Ypsilenna/ypsilenna.github.io/index.md

            <h3>Links</h3>
         <center><a href="https://ko-fi.com/ypsilenna">Ko-fi</a> ● <a href="https://bsky.app/profile/ypsilenna.art">Bluesky</a> ● <a rel="me" href="https://mastodon.green/@Ypsilenna">Mastodon</a>  ● <a href="https://cara.app/ypsilenna">Cara</a> ● <a href="https://www.instagram.com/ypsilenna">Instagram</a></center>
         <hr>
         This is my personal website, as you can see, I draw and write.
-I am in my 30s, I was born in Poland but I currently live in Spain. <br>
+I am in my 30s, I was born in Poland but I currently live in Spain.
+I'm allergic to modern web, so I am most likely to be found on some obscure small sites and Mastodon.
+If you need to contact me, you can do so via Matrix: @ypsilenna:matrix.org<br><br>
-        Commission status: Closed<br>
+        <b>Commission status</b>: Closed<br>
-        Disclaimer: I don't really use Discord anymore.
+        <b>Disclaimer</b>: I don't really use Discord anymore.
 If someone reaches out to you claiming they are me, it probably isn't me.
 Always reference this website before interacting with them.<br>
     <h3>Interests</h3>
 <p style="background-color: #dbecfe; padding: 10px; border-radius: 10px; color: black; border: 1px solid #87a0c8; margin-top: 2px; margin-bottom: 2px; text-align: left;">🎨 Hobbies/Interests</p>
 <p>Art, Writing, Video Games, Language Learning, Designing</p>